ropensci/software-review/packaging_guide.md

 * All rOpenSci packages must use one form of continuous integration.
 This ensures that all commits, pull requests, and new branches are run through `R CMD check`.
 R is now a [natively supported language on Travis-CI](http://blog.travis-ci.com/2015-02-26-test-your-r-applications-on-travis-ci/), making it easier than ever to do continuous integration.
 See [R Packages](http://marker.to/NEr8Bd) and Julia Silge's [Beginner's Guide to Travis-CI for R](http://juliasilge.com/blog/Beginners-Guide-to-Travis/) for more help.
 Travis offers continuous integration for Linux and Mac OSX.
 For continuous integration on Windows, see [R + Appveyor](https://github.com/krlmlr/r-appveyor).

-* We recommend that you also use a coverage service to report on the extent to which your test cover your code.
+* We recommend that you also use a coverage service to report on the extent to which your tests cover your code.
 See the [README for the **covr** package](https://github.com/jimhester/covr) for instructions.

 ## <a href="#egs" name="egs"></a> Examples